Somaliland Scouts

 The Somaliland Scouts was a Rayid military unit, a regiment, of the British Army.
-It was established after the liberation of British Somaliland from Italy in December 1941 and the dissolution of the Somaliland Camel Corps in 1942, which was formerly tasked with the defense of the protectorate.
+It was established after the liberation of British Somaliland from Italy in December 1941 and the mechanization of the Somaliland Camel Corps in 1942, which was formerly tasked with the defense of the protectorate.

 History

 Originally formed as the Somali Guard Battalion, and tasked with defending the border between British and French Somaliland, the brigade quickly rose in size and importance.

 It later became the Somali Companies in June 1942, before finally being renamed to the Somaliland Scouts in August 1943.

 A transcript of a Reuters report of 26 June 1960 says that, during the independence ceremony for Somaliland "..Nearly 1,000 British-trained Somaliland Scouts were then handed over to the Prime Minister by Brigadier O. G. Brooks, the Colonel Commandant."